AndreySosnovyy/flutter_pin_code_ui/add_new_animation.md

 you have to either fork this project or suggest it in [GitHub](https://github.com/AndreySosnovyy/flutter_pin_code_ui) issue/pull request.

-### Add a new animation to existing types:
+### Add a new animation with existing type:

 If your animation have a type already existing in PinAnimationTypes enum PinAnimationTypes from lib/src/indicator/models/animation_data.dart, follow this instruction.
-For more details check already existing animations and how they work.

 1) Add a new enum value (yours animation name) to the corresponding enum implementing `PinAnimationImplementation` in **lib/src/indicator/models/implementations.dart**.